 Konya, Meram, Turkey (Türkiye)

-Pain Perception of The Face, Legs, Activity, Cry, and Consolability (FLACC) scale
+Pain Perception Measured by the Face, Legs, Activity, Cry, and Consolability (FLACC) Scale

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.